woctezuma/steam-BiT/README.md

-# Steam BiT: match Steam Banners with GOOG's BiT
+# Steam BiT: match Steam Banners with Google's BiT

 This repository contains Python code to retrieve Steam games with similar store banners, using [Google's BiT][goog-bit-blog].